Boat Test

 Azimut Magellano 66 owners cabin

-The galley forward design means the cabins are accessed off a salon stairwell, amidships.
-The route down comes with more stowage and the general layout is pretty straightforward with a full-beam stateroom forward VIP and a twin cabin, all ensuite.
-The fourth bunked cabin to port seems more useful as a dedicated utility and storage room, but there is space for a washing machine along the lower deck companionway as the boat we saw had, with its bespoke lower deck study.
+The galley-forward design leads to the cabins accessed via a stairwell amidships from the salon.
+This arrangement provides additional stowage space, and the layout is straightforward, with a full-beam stateroom forward, a VIP cabin, and a twin cabin, all with ensuite facilities.
+The fourth bunked cabin to port appears more suited for use as a dedicated utility and storage room, although there is space for a washing machine along the lower deck companionway, as seen on the boat we observed, with its bespoke lower deck study.

 Azimut Magellano 66 cabins